 Our findings have several implications for tailored educational initiatives, capacity building for CHWs, policy interventions to improve access to antibiotics and integrated health stewardship models.
 Many of these are relevant for rural community settings in LMICs in Asia and Africa.
 Educational initiatives should address sociodemographic factors, cognitive and emotive aspects, and economic considerations.
-They should enable identification of antibiotics versus other drugs for symptomatic relief in acute illnesses.
-AMR-related communication needs to be integrated into existing sanitation and hygiene campaigns, maternal and child health advocacy programmes, TB and HIV control programme and toilet of CHWs in enabling access to information as well as antibiotics, there is a necessity for comprehensive training programmes and toilet promotion campaigns.
-Given the pivotal role of CHWs in enabling access to information as well as antibiotic resistance through tailored interventions may be helpful in changing current antibiotic sales practices.
+They should enable and economic considerations.
+They should enable didentification of antibiotics versus other drugs for symptomatic relief in acute illnesses.
+AMR-related communication needs to be integrated into existing sanitation and hygiene campaigns, maternal and child health advocacy programmes, TB and HIV control programme and toilet promotion campaigns.
+Given the pivotal role of CHWs in enable judicious antibiotic use guidelines and policy shifts promotion of antibiotic use guidelines and policy shifts to enable judicious antibiotic use guidelines and policy shifts to enable judicious antibiotic use guidelines and policy shifts to enable judicious antibiotic use guidelines and policy shifts to enable judicious antibiotic sales practices.

 In India, given the importance of community leaders as health stewardship models that leverage local leadership.
-Collaborative efforts involving community leaders as health stewardship models that leverage local leadership.
+Collaborative efforts involving community leaders and health stewardship models that leverage local leadership.
 Collaborative efforts involving community leaders and foster a holistic approach to health promotion, including responsible antibiotic use.
-Finally, recognising the coexistence of traditional and biomedical belief systems, healthcare providers and public health authorities can foster a holistic supervised state of the study method the sease and neath workers, and the fine study particip by copyright, including for uses related to text and data mining, Al training, and similar technologies of the manuscript and critically reviewed the manuscript.
+Finally, recognising the coexistence of traditional and biomedical belief systems, communication strategies about antibiotic use, shoul by copyright, including for uses related to text and data mining, Al training, and similar technologies of the manuscript and critically reviewed the manuscript.
 MG ans SB are study quarantors.